element-hq/element-web/README.md

 If you add or remove any components from the Vector skin, you will need to rebuild the skin's index by running, `npm run reskindex`.

+You may need to run `npm i source-map-loader` in matrix-js-sdk if you get errors about "Cannot resolve module 'source-map-loader'" due to shortcomings in webpack.

 Deployment
 ==========